uwhackweek/hackweeks-as-a-service/docs/projects/project-during.md

     * How do you work best?
 What level of group interaction works for you?
     * What skills and background are you most excited to share with the team?
     * When are you available for team check-in meetings or group work sessions?
-* This is also a good time to review the [code of conduct](../CoC.md) and discuss as a team:
+* This is also a good time to review the event code of conduct and discuss as a team:
     * How is the team going to communicate?
     * How is the team going to discuss ideas and make decisions?
     * How are tasks going to be assigned?